benjaminshade/quantifying-dissimilarity/README.md

 # Quantifying the dissimilarity of texts
-## Benjamin Shade and Eduardo Altmann
+## Benjamin Shade and Eduardo G. Altmann

 This repository contains all the code used to produce the numerical results of the paper [Quantifying the Dissimilarity of Texts](https://www.mdpi.com/2078-2489/14/5/271).